 Michael is one of the UK’s busiest theatre and electronic organists.
 He was fortunate to be mentored by renowned theatre organist Bobby Pagan, who taught him not only about how to play the organ but also about how to write orchestral arrangements and to conduct, skills which have served Michael well in his working life.

-In 1980, playing the Wurlitzer organ at the Granada Cinema, Kingston Upon Thames, Michael won the Young Theatre Organist of the Year Competition, organised by the London and South of England Chapter of the American Theatre Organ Society.
-In 1984, he was honoured to receive the coveted Ian Sutherland Memorial Award from the Cinema Organ Society of Great Britain.
+He launched his career in 1980, at the age of fifteen, by winning the ATOS UK Young Theatre Organist of the Year Competition playing the Wurlitzer at the Granada Cinema in Kingston-Upon-Thames, and then, in 1984, was honoured to receive the coveted Ian Sutherland Memorial Award from the Cinema Organ Society of Great Britain.

 He has made hundreds of appearances on BBC Radio 2, mainly on The Organist Entertains but also broadcasting the Virtual Theatre Pipe Organ live on air to 5 million listeners on the channel’s Steve Wright In The Afternoon Show.
 He plays concerts on all of the Mighty Cinema Organs around the UK, and is Resident Organist on Europe’s largest Wurlitzer organ, the magnificent 4/32 East Sussex National Wurlitzer.